Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Conclusions

 In this work, we have presented a machine-learning assisted grand canonical global optimization algorithm, implemented as a module for the Atomistic Global Optimization X (AGOX) framework.
 We have evaluated the computational performance of the algorithm and demonstrated its ability to reproduce some examples from the literature.

 The analysis of the performance has shown that the algorithm is able to find stable configurations and compositions for the targeted environmental conditions with a higher efficiency than Canonical approaches in which all of the considered stoichiometries are explored independently.
+GCGO algorithm runs are also routinely able to find the global minima of various stoichiometries during a single run, which allows revealing regions of the phase diagrams not only near the targeted conditions of interest, but also at other more or less reducing regions.

-The presented algorithm therefore constitutes a promising alternative to existing algorithms.
+The presented algorithm therefore constitutes a promising alternative to existing methods.
 We thus expect the GCGO algorithm to become a relevant tool in the characterization of solid catalysts under reaction conditions, where the composition and structure of the stable phases is not known \textit{a priori} and challenging to determine even with state-of-the-are experimental methods.
 This implementation also paves the way for further improvements in computational efficiency, which should allow to tackle larger, and therefore more complex, nanostructured materials and their reconstructions in reactive environments.